Table of Contents

 The radio frequency principle is the foundation for all two-way communication, including walkie-talkies.
 As this ham radio review shows, walkie-talkies could save the day when other communication methods fail — whether at a music festival or miles from civilization in the forest.
 FYI for radio frequency geeks, read this for more details!
 But for now, let’s stick to the basics of walkie-talkie communication.

-Walkie-Talkie: The Must-Have Journey Partner
+Ham Radio: The Must-Have Journey Partner

 But what exactly is a walkie-talkie?
 Its technical term is a handheld transceiver (HT).
 It’s a battery-powered, handheld wireless communicator that operates on certain radio frequencies.
 No Wi-Fi, no mobile networks — walkie-talkies use radio waves.
-AM/FM radio, however, doesn’t work on ham radios.
+AM/FM radio, however, doesn’t work like ham radios.
 Click here to learn why their working styles are different.

-Features and Modern Upgrades
+Features and Modern Upgrades of Handheld Radio

 Dual Band Capability (Major Upgrade)